All Episodes

 These people are part of the Obama campaign team.

-You just you're just kooky.
+You're just kooky.

 A whole country loves Obama.

-The whole country's caught, and you're not saying, what's wrong with me?
+The whole country's caught, and you're not.

-They want you asking yourself what's wrong with you.
+They want you asking yourself, what's wrong with you?

 The media is acting as though he is president.